The latest Google Pixel

 , prospective buyers are already looking at warranty options.
 The new handset is expected to cost $799 — $100 more than the Pixel 5 at launch.
 Despite this price increase, savvy buyers will still be able to secure a Pixel 6 warranty for the same cost as coverage for the ongoing model.

-Thanks to Upsie, an extended warranty policy for either model is available for just $4.41 per month.
+Thanks to Upsie, an extended warranty policy for either model is available for just $9.99 per month.
 Benefits include protection against manufacturing defects, screen cracks, drops, spills, and more.
-All of this is available at up to 70 percent less than the cost of comparable coverage from elsewhere.

-Current Google Pixel 5 owners can lock in complete protection for up to 120 days after purchasing their device.
-Paid for upfront or in installments, Upsie coverage also extends to battery and power issues, plus Wi-Fi, Bluetooth, touchscreen, camera, and audio failures.
+Current Google Pixel 5 owners can lock in complete protection smartphones purchased at any time.
+Upsie coverage also extends to battery and power issues, plus Wi-Fi, Bluetooth, touchscreen, camera, and audio failures.

 Repairs are available locally.
 Or you can ship your phone to Upsie's central facility for closer inspection.
 Once fixed, they'll be returned in full working order via free two-day shipping.